normful/Chrome-Audio-Capturer/README.md

 Chrome Audio Capture is available in the [Chrome Store](https://chrome.google.com/webstore/detail/chrome-audio-capture/kfokdmfpdnokpmpbjhjbcabgligoelgp)

 Hotkeys for Windows:
- - Ctrl + Shift + S: Start capture on current tab
+ - Ctrl + Shift + U: Start capture on current tab
- - Ctrl + Shift + X: Stop capture on current tab
+ - Ctrl + Shift + I: Stop capture on current tab

 Hotkeys for MAC:
- - Control + A: Start capture on current tab
+ - Control + U: Start capture on current tab
- - Control + Z: Stop capture on current tab
+ - Control + I: Stop capture on current tab

  The main interface of the extension